 By some miracle, the Forgotten Coast has been largely overlooked by developers.
 The places that I’ve known and loved since childhood are remarkably untouched—I’m hoping they remain so.
 Here, a few of our favorite spots on the Forgotten Coast (in addition to Apalachicola, of course, which I’ve written about here and here.).

-• Ochlockonee River State Park: Located in Sopchoppy, 40 miles east of Apalachicola, this pretty park offers hiking and biking trails through pine flatwoods and kayaking on the Ochlockonee River.
+Located in Sopchoppy, 40 miles east of Apalachicola, Ochlockonee River State Park offers hiking and biking trails through pine flatwoods and kayaking on the Ochlockonee River.
 It’s home to adorable white squirrels (a genetic mutation of the common gray squirrel) and the endangered Red-cockaded Woodpecker.
 The park protects large stands of longleaf pine, the habitat the woodpeckers need for nesting and foraging.

-About the campground: Set on the banks of the Ochlockonee River amidst pines and scrub oaks, it’s a rustic, but nice campground—$20 per night, with electric, water, and decent Verizon coverage.
+The campground is set on the banks of the Ochlockonee River, surrounded by pines and scrub oaks.
+It’s a peaceful setting, with electric, water, and decent Verizon coverage.

-• St. Marks National Wildlife Refuge: Established in 1931, this was one of the first National Wildlife Refuges.
+Established in 1931, St. Mark’s was one of the first National Wildlife Refuges.
 The biking and hiking trails are wonderful and there’s lots of birdlife—especially shorebirds, ducks, and wading birds—and of course, alligators.
 It’s also home to the oldest lighthouse on the Gulf coast, built in 1842 and still in use today.

-More nearby kayaking: About 3 miles from the campground is the county launch for the Wakulla River, about a six-mile round trip paddle on a wide, pretty river.
-About 25 miles away is the Wacissa River, one of the most remote and wild rivers in Florida.
+Three miles from the campground is the county launch for the Wakulla River, about a six-mile round trip paddle on a wide, pretty river.
+Twenty-five miles away is the Wacissa River, one of the most remote and wild rivers in Florida.
 We discovered a primitive, free, and pretty campground on the banks of the river at Goose Pasture, one of the launch points for the Wacissa.
 Not close to anything, but if you’re looking for an out in the middle of nowhere adventure, here it is.

-• Wakulla Springs State Park: This lovely park is worth a stop to stroll through the lodge and grounds—if it’s hot, take a swim in the beautiful spring.
+Lovely Wakulla Springs State Park is worth a stop to stroll through the lodge and grounds—if it’s hot, take a swim in the beautiful spring.
 Don’t miss the Jungle Cruise that takes you deep into the cypress swamp.
 I’ve been coming here since I was a child, and never tire of the fun boat trip.
 You’re guaranteed to see plentiful wildlife (including alligators) and if you’re there in the winter, manatees.
 No camping here, but it’s just a few miles from Newport Campground.